To contact individual staff members, replace [at] with @.

 Sean Burke (Volunteer)

 Sean joined Statewatch in 2011 to provide administrative support to the staff team and the Board of Trustees, taking responsibility for day-to-day financial and administrative management and providing project management support.
 He has significant experience gained from working in local government.
+Since retiring in 2020, he has continued to volunteer with the organisation.

 Jonathan Bloch studied law at the University of Cape Town and the London School of Economics.
 He was politically involved in South Africa in the worker and student movement and remains active in human rights circles in the UK.
 From 2002 until 2014 he chaired the Canon Collins Educational and Legal Assistance Trust, one of the largest scholarship awarding organisations in South Africa.
 He was a councillor in the London Borough of Haringey 2002-14.
 He has co-authored several books on intelligence.
 He owns and runs a worldwide financial information business across four continents.